enchant97/system-monitoring/docs/agent.md

 port=8080
 # enable if using a reverse proxy so real client ip is forwarded
 using_proxy = false
+# duration to cache metrics for future requests in seconds
+cache_for = 2

 [authentication]
 # Whether to only allow registed ip's